Scooter Saga, Part IV

 An SYM MMBCU scooter parked next to a smaller Kymco scooter, showing how the MMBCU is significantly larger.

 Finally, here’s a size comparison.
 With the front wheels straightened, both scooters are parked hard against the curb.
-The pink one is a regular-sized 110cc Kymco.
+The pink one is a regular 110cc Kymco.
 Note that it fits in the parking space, while my MMBCU doesn’t.
 Also note how people’s helmets are left unsecured on their scooters: theft is a somewhat foreign concept in Taiwan.
 (Have I mentioned Taiwanese people are amazing?)